early childhood learning network

 Engaged communities are at the heart of student success.
 We are building a community of supporting adults who want to share responsibility in fostering the success of every child.

-In June 2018, Achieve Escambia entered into an agreement to house our place-based partnerships in early learning and early child development at C. A. Weis Community Partnership School.
+In June 2018, Achieve Escambia entered into a multi-year agreement to house our place-based partnerships in early learning and early child development at C. A. Weis Community Partnership School.
 A community school has extended services, extended hours and deep relationships.
 It is a “swinging door” to the community whose success depends on long- term partnerships and innovative approaches to social-emotional learning and enrichment.

 Our partnership with C.A.
 Weis will focus on building a community-based model to improve kindergarten readiness that can be replicated in other struggling neighborhoods.
 By investing in children through support of the 3-year-old preschool program at C.A.
 Weis, Achieve Escambia will learn about the factors influencing outcomes in the neighborhood surrounding our community school.
 High quality early education is the foundation for a strong economy tomorrow.
 Quality learning environments (whether at home with supportive and nurturing families or in classroom settings) significantly improve kindergarten readiness, 3rd-grade reading, high school graduation, postsecondary education and workforce readiness.